Reel-Energy/elixir-fullstack-project/README.md

 The function `get_consumption_readings/0` in the `Consumption` module *(lib/consumption.ex)* returns a list of 24 consumption readings spanning 1 day.
 Each of the 24 consumption readings are of the type `ReelApp.Consumption.ConsumptionReading` *(lib/reel_app/consumption/consumption_reading.ex)*.

+We expect the project to take 2-3 hours to complete.
+You are always more than welcome to reach out to us if something needs clarification.

 ## Your Task

 ### 1. Display Consumption Data